Antony Gormley: Another Time

 – Antony Gormley

-ANOTHER TIME is a series of one hundred, solid cast-iron figures by Antony Gormley who is known for his sculptures and installations that explore the experience of being human, of inhabiting a human body.
+This sculpture is part of a series of one hundred, solid cast-iron figures by Antony Gormley who is known for his sculptures and installations that explore the experience of being human, of inhabiting a human body.

 The sculpture in Margate becomes visible about 3 hours before low tide, so to be sure of seeing it, check the daily tide times.